voschezang/coding-handbook/product-management.md

 Because products are never finished, they cannot be reduced to a set of requirements.
 Instead they represent an outcome, which should be conveyed by telling a story or showing a vision.

 **Project sizing**
-Projects can usually be split up into smaller parts that are delivered immediately to customers.
-This may increase revenue sooner but it also may decrease efficiency.
-The ability to adapt can be used as an hedge against imperfect initial requirements.
-This iterative way of working is considered to be *agile*.
+Projects can usually be split up into smaller parts that are delivered immediately - to customers.
+This may provide revenue *sooner* and it allows subsequent iterations to incorporate feedback from customers.
+This may reduce the amount of unused features.
+This is an alternative to delivering the whole project in one go - and never looking back.
+This iterative way of working is considered to be [*agile*](scrum-guide.md).

 ![choosing-agile](img/choosing-agile.png)